Female Hair Loss (Androgenetic Alopecia)

 Dr Singh has many years’ experience of successfully treating women with Female Pattern Hair Loss.
 There is no simple cure for the condition, but luckily there are highly effective treatments to prevent further hair loss and improve the density and volume of your hair.
 Female Pattern Hair Loss tends to progress gradually, sometime over many years, and it is important to get an accurate diagnosis and start treatment as soon as possible.
 This will help prevent any further thinning or shedding and help restore some of the thickness and volume of your hair.

 Hair loss can be a complex issue and Dr Singh is committed to an integrated approach.
-She works with several highly skilled specialists at the Medical Chambers, including a team of Consultant Gynaecologists, an Endocrinology specialist and a dedicated Clinical Psychologist.
+He works with several highly skilled specialists at the Medical Chambers, including a team of Consultant Gynaecologists, an Endocrinology specialist and a dedicated Clinical Psychologist.
 She can create a bespoke and holistic treatment plan, which may include hormone-regulating medication, highly effective topical treatments and psychological support.

 Visiting Our clinic